wainersm/kata-containers/tools/osbuilder/README.md

 ## Introduction

 The Kata Containers runtime creates a virtual machine (VM) to isolate a set of container workloads.
-The VM requires a guest kernel and a guest operating system ("guest OS") to boot and create containers inside the guest environment.
+The VM requfdfdfires a guest kernel and a guest operating system ("guest OS") to boot and create containers inside the guest environment.